jaroslawr/notes/net/tcp.md

 ### Flow control & congestion control basics

-- Sender can send out segments until at most min(RWND, CWND) unacknowledged bytes are in flight on the wire, where RWND is the size of the *receive window* and CWND the size of the *congestion window*
+Sender has two self-imposed limits (implemented by the operating system) on how many bytes can be sent out and unacknowledged at any given moment:

-- *Receive window* is a limit due to receivers finite receive buffer size
+- Receive window (`rwnd`) is a limit due to receivers necessarily finite receive buffer size:

-    - Sender learns RWND from receiver who announces it in ACK segments
+  - Sender learns `rwnd` from receiver who announces it in ACK segments

-    - Modern operating systems will by default adjust it dynamically
+  - Modern operating systems will by default adjust it automatically and dynamically

-- *Congestion window* is a limit to try to protect the network from overload
+- Congestion window (`cwnd`) is a limit to try to protect the network from
+  overload:

-    - CWND is only a part of the senders TCB, not announced in TCP segments
+  - `cwnd` is part of the TCB (Transmission Control Block), or simply speaking part of the connection state maintained by the senders operating system, it is not announced in TCP segments

-    - Adjusted by one of several existing congestion control algorithms
+  - `cwnd` is adjusted by one of several existing congestion control algorithms

-- For maximum throughput min(RWND, CWND) needs to become greater than or equal to the BDP (bandwidth-delay product) of the bottleneck link of the connection:
+- For maximum throughput `min(RWND, cwnd)` needs to become greater than or equal to the BDP (bandwidth-delay product) of the bottleneck link of the connection:

+  - BDP example: home internet
+    `1 Gbit/s * 10ms RTT = 10 Mbit = 1.25 MB`
+    In units of typical MSS:
+    `1.25 MB / 1.5kB ~ 800`

-    - BDP example: datacenter
+  - BDP example: communication inside datacenter
     `10 Gbit/s * 1ms RTT = 10 Mbit = 1.25 MB`
     In units of typical MSS:
     `1.25 MB / 1.5kB ~ 800`

-    - BDP example: home internet
+  - BDP example: communication across datacenters (e.g. EU<->US)
-      `1 Gbit/s * 5ms RTT = 5 Mbit = 0.625 MB`
+    `5 Gbit/s * 100ms RTT = 500 Mbit = 62.5 MB`
     In units of typical MSS:
-      `0.625 MB / 1.5kB ~ 400`
+    `62.5 MB / 1.5kB ~ 42 000`

-    - Requires a send buffer at least that large on the sender side
+  - Requires send buffer at least that large on the sender side

-    - Requires a receive buffer at least that large on the receiver side
+  - Requires receive buffer at least that large on the receiver side

 ### Flow control

-- If sender fills the receive buffer faster than the receiver empties it, RWND will eventually become zero
+- If sender fills the receive buffer faster than the receiver empties it, `rwnd` will eventually become zero

-    - When RWND becomes zero, the sender launches a persist timer, that when fired sends a single byte segment, a *zero-window probe*
+    - When `rwnd` becomes zero, the sender launches a persist timer, that when fired sends a single byte segment, a zero-window probe

     - The timer fires repeatedly until an ACK segment opening the window arrives from the receiver

 ### Congestion control

-- One of two modes depending on the value of CWND:
+- TCP is in one of two modes depending on the value of CWND:

-    - when cwnd < ssthresh, slow start:
+    - when `cwnd < ssthresh`, TCP is in slow start mode:
-      CWND += MSS after each ACK
+      `cwnd += mss` after each ACK

-    - when cwnd > ssthresh, congestion avoidance:
+    - when `cwnd > ssthresh`, TCP is in congestion avoidance mode:
-      CWND += MSS each RTT
+      `cwnd += mss` each RTT

-    - when cwnd = ssthresh, choose either one
+    - when `cwnd = ssthresh`, implementation can choose either mode

-- TCP starts in slow start, ssthresh starts arbitrary high, CWND starts as a low multiple of MSS (on Linux: `10*MSS`)
+- TCP starts in slow start, `ssthresh` starts arbitrary high, `cwnd` starts as a low multiple of `mss` (on Linux: `10*mss`)

 - On RTO timeout:
-  ssthresh = max(bytes in flight / 2, 2\* sender MSS)
+  `ssthresh = max(bytes_in_flight/2, 2*sender_mss)`

 ## Teardown